top of page

 These are "Stroads"

-“Stroads” are pernicious, dangerous hybrids that try to serve both economic development and high-speeds, but do neither well.
+“Stroads” are pernicious, dangerous hybrids.
+They try to serve both economic development and high-speeds, but do neither well.

-If you want to cultivate walkability, Stroads are arsenic in your Petri dish.
-They make it impossible to create a safe, walkable, livable environment.
+Stroads are arsenic in your Petri dish: impossible to create a safe, walkable, livable environment.

 StroadPhoto_StrongTowns2.jpg

-The “Complete Street” and "Livable Street" movements aim to tame Stroads, but when an arterial serves 25,000 to 70,000 vehicles per day, most traffic engineers are leery of "traffic calming" proposals that might reduce A to B speeds even more than signals and congestion already do.
-There are a few livability-minded engineers who are willing to champion traffic calming on high-volume arterials, but they are stuck in a conundrum...
+The “Complete Street” and "Livable Street" movements aim to tame Stroads, but when an arterial serves 25,000 to 70,000 vehicles per day, most traffic engineers are leery of "traffic calming" proposals that might create "gridlock."
+There are increasing numbers of livability-minded engineers who are willing to champion traffic calming on high-volume arterials, but they are stuck in a conundrum...
 How do you actually do it?

-With such volumes, it seems there is no choice but to have at least 2-lanes each direction, along with center median lanes and double-left lanes at key intersections.
+With such high volumes, it seems there is no choice but the Stroad: 2-lanes each direction, along with center median lanes and double-left lanes at key intersections.
 That is a LOT of hardscape, and a lot of dangerous conflicts with pedestrians and other vehicles.
-It's a greased and squealing pig, with planners and engineers trying to find ways to calm the pig long enough to apply lipstick, hoping the result will attract mixed-use development.
+Taking Stroads is like trying to catch a greased and squealing pig.
+If livability-focused planners and engineers manage to catch the pig and calm it long enough to apply lipstick, it's still just "lipstick on a pig."
+If your hope was to attract walkable mixed-use development.
 "Good luck with that!"

 Don't just put lipstick on the pig!